 From ripping distortion to shimmering chorus, these cheap guitar pedals will equip you with quality effects you need to vibrantly color your live and studio performances.

 As with guitars and amps, you don't have to spend a lot to get decent sounds.

 All the effects pedals featured in this section are backed up by a consensus of positive user reviews and comments.

 Whether you need an all-in-one solution or you're building your own board pedal by pedal, it's all here in one place - user review summaries, video demonstrations and spec comparisons.

 For an all-in-one solution.
-Guitarists favour these units for their convenience and value for money.
+Guitarists favour these units for their convenience, authentic amp modelling and value for money.
 If you like to have a bit of everything, without the clutter of dozens of pedals, then multi-effects are the way to go.

 Whether you need a bit of bluesy crunch or full on concrete chewing metal overdrive, these pedals will satisfy all your dirty desires without rinsing your wallet.